Kobee Installation Guide

 • Scripts Location: the location to be used for storing centralized build and deploy scripts,

 • Configuration of an external authentication and authorization system.
-For more information, refer to the Appendix JAAS configuration,
+For more information, refer to the Appendices JAAS configuration and Reverse Proxy SSO configuration for the Kobee web application,

 • Documentation in PDF format.